 You may be a little nervous when you first start and will likely make a few mistakes in your first week or so.
 Odds are, you’ll make a wrong turn or something of that nature.
 Don’t sweat it.
 Every rideshare driver made a couple of mistakes during their first 50 to 100 rides.
 Even veteran drivers sometimes take a wrong turn.
 However, the more you drive, the quicker you’ll get better at rideshare driving.
 After 10 rides, you’ll feel more at ease and be better than you were after 1 ride.
 After 50 rides, you will probably chuckle at how nervous you were giving your first ride.

 4. Join Some Facebook Driver Groups

-5. Get a decent phone mount & charger
+5. Get a decent phone mount, charger, and a dash cam.

 Your phone should be mounted at or near eye level.
 It’s not really safe to drive while looking down at your phone.
 This means you want a mount that sticks to your window, rests on your dash, or clips to your air condition vents.
 You can see a number of recommended mounts on our essential products page.
 A lot of new drivers start out without a mount, and hold the phone in their hand, or stick it in a cup holder.
 Do not do this.
 It’s a sure way to get low ratings and complaints from riders.

 Get a 2 amp charger.
 Newer phones tend to use a lot of battery, especially if you’re running a rideshare and map app.
 A 2 amp charger is sure to charge the phone while it’s being used heavily.
 A 1 amp charger won’t always do the trick.